walterxie/MEP-tutorial/README.md

 # Time-stamped data

-This tutorial estimates the rate of evolution from a set of virus sequences which have been isolated at different points in time (heterochronous or time-stamped data).
-The data are 129 sequences from the G (attachment protein) gene of human respiratory syncytial virus subgroup A (RSVA) from various parts of the world with isolation dates ranging from 1956-2002
+This tutorial estimates the rate of evolution from a set of virus sequences isolated at different points in time (heterochronous or time-stamped data).
+The data consist of 129 sequences from the G (attachment protein) gene of human respiratory syncytial virus subgroup A (RSVA).
+These viral sequences come from various parts of the world at isolation dates ranging from 1956 to 2002
 ({% cite Zlateva:2004uq --file MEP-tutorial/master-refs %}, {% cite Zlateva:2005qy --file MEP-tutorial/master-refs %}).
-RSVA causes
-infections of the lower respiratory tract causing symptoms that are often indistinguishable from the common cold.
-By age 3, nearly all children will be infected and a small percentage (<3%) will develop more serious inflammation of the bronchioles requiring hospitalisation.
+RSVA infects the lower respiratory tract and causes symptoms that are often indistinguishable from the common cold.
+Nearly all children are infected by age 3, and a small percentage (<3%) develops a more serious inflammation of the bronchioles requiring hospitalisation.

-The aim of this tutorial is to obtain estimates for :
+The aim of this tutorial is to estimate:

 -   the rate of molecular evolution